UPDATED: April 20, 2022

-A credit card allows a consumer to spend the bank’s money now – which is the amount the bank issued the card holder on the credit card – and pay the bank back at a later time.
-The card holder can either choose to pay the bank back in full, or, they will be required to pay the bank the minimum monthly payments.
+A credit card allows a consumer to spend the bank’s money now, which is the amount the bank issued the card holder on the credit card, and pay the bank back at a later time.
+The card holder can either choose to pay the bank back in full, or, they will be can pay smaller monthly payments while the account accrues interest charges.

 How to Qualify

 To qualify for a credit card, you must meet certain requirements.